omunite215/Portfolio/README.md

 - Tailwind - A Modern CSS framework
 - Email.js - a Javascript library for email integration
 - HTML - Standard markup language for creating web pages
-- CSS - Style sheet language used for describing the look and formatting of a document written in HTML.
+- CSS - Style sheet language used for describing the look and formatting.

-## Features

-- Modern UI/UX.
-- Typescript.
-- Smooth animations.
-- Lazy Image Loading.
-- Optimized.
-- Responsive.

-## Tech Stack

-**Client:** Next.JS, TailwindCSS, Framermotion, Email.js.

-**Server:** Netlify

 ## 🚀 About Me